coderefinery/train-the-trainer/_episodes/06-lesson-design.md

 * Having a semi-rigid design process **saves time** (hopefully).
 * It can increase quality.
+* It will probably increase relevance of lessons for learners.
 * **We aren't perfect yet.**  CodeRefinery is still striving to get better at this, and we are more ad-hoc than you might think.
   A number of our lessons have not been designed this way but we are now improving